Article Read Time

 - Numbers

-Another option: Consider using a long passphrase that your child can remember but others would find difficult to guess. (i.e. NeverGiveOutYourPassword )
+Another option: Consider using a long passphrase that your child can remember but others would find difficult to guess. (i.e., NeverGiveOutYourPassword ) AND don’t let your children use the same passwords at multiple sites

 4. Watch out for cyberbullying

 Cyberbullying is when adults or children use the internet to threaten others.
-It is a real problem for children and one that school districts struggle with it all the time.
+It is a real problem for children and one that school districts struggle with all the time.

 Talk to your kids about online bullying.
 Explain that hateful comments delivered online are never OK.
 Parents should tell their children to come to them immediately if they are victimized by cyberbullying.